 When in doubt, cheap box-type Polaroid 600 cameras are usually the way to go for most people.
 SX-70 cameras tend to be far more finicky and difficult to use, and don’t react well to anything but bright sunlight.
 While there are older Polaroid cameras that use peel apart-film and even large format Polaroid backs, we’re going to keep this simple and focus on SX-70 and 600.

-Finally, modern Polaroid has a new new line film called ‘I-Type’.
-This is essentially the same kind of film as Polaroid 600, except it can only be used in new Polaroid cameras that have their own battery and is a bit cheaper.
+Finally, modern Polaroid has a new line of film called ‘I-Type’.
+This is essentially the same film as Polaroid 600, except it can only be used in new Polaroid cameras and is a bit cheaper.
 It won’t work in any vintage cameras.

 What to Look for When Buying a Used Camera